permaweb/ao-cookbook/src/guides/tutorials/getting-started/preparations.md

-# Quick Start
+# Preparations

-In this step of the tutorial, we're going to make sure you have the aos pacakages installed and ready to go.
+In this step of the `Getting Started` tutorial, we'll install the aos client and start a new process.
+This will allow us to interact with the ao computer and complete the rest of the tutorial.

 ## System requirements.